dharmax/semantika/README.md

 and later on, a simple Javascript implementation, that expanded into a richer one which served be in a few projects and supported also quite a few useful, advanced features.
 This is the evolution of the later, stripped of any of the extra features and focused on the essence.
 The extra features would soon come in separated libraries (on is already released: *am-i-allowed*) that are agnostic of even towards Semantix.

+### Advantage vs. existing solutions
+This layer is very agnostic, unlike anything else i've seen yet, and it evolved from several real-world projects and yet it is brand new, without any tech debt, using the most modern language features.
+It is built to be expanded, as i described above and it has some small unique features, but nothing, yet, dramatic. i will make sure it continues to evolve elegantly, because that's what i like, and i'll listen to your feedbacks.

 ## General
 It lets you connect entities with named predicates, for example: